-The latest graduation rate provided by DASS for 2020-21 is 90%.
-This is a 6% decrease from the previous year.
-This decrease in graduation rates appears consistent with a local and statewide reduction in graduation rates during the first full school year impacted by the COVID 19 pandemic.
+The latest graduation rate provided by DASS for 2021-22 is 89.8%.
+This is a 0.2% decrease from the previous year.
 Our least restrictive environment rate improved by 5 percentage points over the previous year.

 Briefly describe any major differences between the intended implementation and/or the budgeted expenditures to implement the strategies/activities to meet the articulated goal.